Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 ## actions

 The optional 4th value for colors is the opacity value. `0` means fully transparent, `255` fully opaque.
-The default opacity is unknown but it is somewhat transparent.
+The default opacity is `240`.

 ```
 SetBorderColor           Integer Integer Integer [Integer]